-Online education enables NNU to communicate the point of view of bedside nurses to anyone anywhere in the world.
+Online education enables NNU to communicate the point of view of Direct Care RNs to anyone anywhere in the world.
 Just when NNU’s campaign for a Robin Hood tax is becoming global, the NNU will be able to reach thousands of nurses and other community members nationally and internationally.
-Offering courses online allows NNU to strengthen alliances with people and organizations that support our fight for universal healthcare and a more equitable distribution of resources in the United States and around the world.
+Offering courses online allows NNU to strengthen alliances with people and organizations that support our fight for universal health care and a more equitable distribution of resources in the United States and around the world.
 As NNU goes global, building alliances and community with all who share RN values is becoming increasingly important.

 Who teaches the courses?

 Why did NNU choose to work with the Institute for Women’s Leadership at Rutgers University?

 Because Rutgers University is accredited, course credit will fulfill general education requirements at most universities and colleges throughout the country.